grigorassorin/car-price-prediction/README.md

 ### 4. Run Find Best Used Car Notebook
 - Go to `notebooks/07 - Input - Used Car Deal Recommender.ipynb` to find undervalued used cars
+- to run, it will look for:
+            - "2024_turkey_car_market_ML.csv"
-- to run, it needs only: "2024_turkey_car_market_ML.csv" & the data in the folder "models": "depreciation_data" and "ML_MakeModel"
+            - the data in the folder "models", with its subfolders "depreciation_data" and "ML_MakeModel"

 This notebook will:
 - Ask for user inputs for desired car: any combination of make / model / transmission / body type / year / kilometers / engine size / price / color etc (any combination of these) to subset the main set